 Engagement Rate:

+To gauge the effectiveness of a post, start with the engagement rate.
+The engagement rate is one of the metrics that provides guidance on which posts gain the most attention.
+The reactions are indicators that the post is effective.
 For example: If you have a holiday campaign and notice that on days you post text only posts, the follower count stays the same or declines versus days that product images were posted, this indicates that your audience prefers to see visuals.
 Conversely, if your engagement rate is high during the campaign but the follower rate declines, it might be time to do a sentiment check.
+The engagement rate can be found by dividing total number of engagements by the total number of impressions.

 Social Sentiment: